 For the tourist visa for Hong Kong, the process is simple and you will just need to fill in a form that will be given to you during your flight in order to have it ready.

-For the UK citizens visas are not requires, while other nationalities are permitted to stay in Hong Kong for different periods for touristic reasons: Romanian, Canadia, and American citizens have 90 days, while others might have less.
+For UK citizens visas are not required, while other nationalities are permitted to stay in Hong Kong for different periods for touristic reasons: Romanian, Canadian, and American citizens have 90 days, while others might have less.
 Check the full list here.

 Getting from Hong Kong airport to town

 Our flight from Bucharest took roughly 16 hours with a 3 hours stop in Doha, and even though it wasn’t the longest flight one could have to get here, it was still exhausting.